Formed in 1989, German guitar trio Maeror Tri (including Stefan Knappe,

 Stefan Knappe also published albums under the moniker Troum

-(which means "dream" in ancient German) that offer hypnotic tracks made
+(which means "dream" in ancient German) that offer hypnotic tracks of ambient

 Dreaming Muzak (1998 - Kokeshidisk, 2008), containing gloomy static